bemasc/ds-glue/draft-schwartz-ds-glue.md

 Resolvers that process DSGLUE MUST perform DNSSEC validation.

-Records published as DSGLUE have owner names within the child zone, but are signed only by the parent.
+Source Records published as DSGLUE have owner names within the child zone, but are signed only by the parent.
 This makes them fully authenticated, but provides different cryptographic guarantees than a direct signature by the child.
 For example, these records might not appear in any key use logs maintained by the child.

 # Operational Considerations